l3montree-dev/x-invoice-generator/README.md

 This software is developed by [l3montree](https://l3montree.com), on the initiative of [Neuland@Homeland GmbH](https://neuland-homeland.de), open to contributions and input from anyone.

+### Download and install

+You can download the software from the [release](https://gitlab.com/l3montree/x-invoice/x-invoice-generator/-/releases) page.
+There are packed installers for Windows (64-bit exe), Linux (amd64 for Debian) and OS X (dmg) available.

 ### Table of content: